Invited Instructors for Summer 2022,

 We are excited to announce the Bank of America Financial Life Simulation – an engaging budgeting simulation for students!
-This is an interactive exercise where students are challenged to manage a personal budget for a simulated year and complete the integrated curriculum.
-Your schools’ participation in this education resource is being sponsored by BetterMoneyHabits by Bank of America.
+This is an interactive exercise where students are challenged to manage a personal budget for a simulated year and a half and complete the integrated curriculum.
+Your participation in this education resource is brought to you by BetterMoneyHabits by Bank of America.

 Register your students